react-cosmos/react-cosmos/README.md

 #### Using Babel

 Unless you pass it the `--plain` param, the webpack CLI runs with `babel-node` by default.
 This is nice because it allows you to write your fixtures and the webpack & Cosmos configs using the same syntax as your source code.

-Warning: If you choose to stick with Babel, know that `react-cosmos-webpack` relies on the `.babelrc` config and Babel plugins and presets from your codebase.

 ## Development